purewaltzan/ThymusDevelopment/README.md

 # ThymusDevelopment
 Code for Thymus development Single cell
-Copy rawcounts.csv to the same folder
+1: Copy rawcounts.csv to the same folder.
-Run parseData.m in MATLAB
+2: Run parseData.m in MATLAB.
-Run main.R in R
+3: Run main.R in R